Since this has gotten shared outside of where I can comment or where people have any context for it, here's a six second video of the coat.

 At this point I needed to map out where the LEDs went.
 In an ideal world everything would be in a nice simple grid that is easily computable so display routines are quick and efficient.
 However there are several constraints that preclude this.

 At this point I ran the LEDs to their appropriate spaces and made sure to keep the cabling clean.

 In some places the pathing is a little bit crazy

-(update: I've since made 4 packs of 6 18650 Li-ion cells with fuses etc and coupled each pack with a 5 volt, 3 amp boost power supply.
-I've also added 6 pockets inside the front of the jacket to hold all of the batteries and the micro controller.
+(update: I've since made 4 packs of 6 18650 Li-ion cells and installed protection boards (providing under and over voltage protection along with short circuit/over amperage protection) and coupled each pack with a 5 volt, 3 amp boost power supply.
+I'm monitoring the battery levels with four of the analog inputs on the microcontroller.
+I've added 6 pockets inside the front of the jacket to hold all of the batteries and the micro controller.
 I also added sew on snaps since the original velcro closure wasn't quite adequate.)

 First I needed that map of the LED positions transferred to something useful.
 I entered the map into a couple of text files that could be read by a python script to generate C code such that for each pixel I know which pixel is above, below, to the right and left and have flags for if that pixel is at the top or bottom (and I have plans to add flags for front, sleeve and maybe a couple of other things).

 I don't have much in the way of interesting displays right now.
 I've only just got the whole thing functional.
 The most interesting is a set of 5 seeds that wander randomly around the coat from which diamond shape is built until it runs into another diamond (I'm explaining that very poorly).
 But this is something I wish to spend more time playing with.

 Things that I should add: